roman-right/beanie-fastapi-demo/articles/eng.md

     tag_list: List[Tag] = []
 ```

 A note consists of the required title, optional text, and a list of tags.
 Each tag has a name and color.
-All this, as you can see, quite simple implemented on the Beanie document `Note` creation with type annotations (Pydantic-way).
+Class `Note` has this all implemented in a Pydantic way.

 Now I will create the database connection and Beanie initialization: